Ada-Developers-Academy/ada-build/preparing-to-code/environment-setup/README.md

 Text editors are commonly used by web designers and developers because it provides maximum flexibility to create just about anything.
 A text editor is not the same thing as an integrated development environment(IDE).
 While almost every IDE has the capability of creating and editing plain text documents, they also include a wealth of other features and powerful capabilities.

+As the installfest below illustrates, we use [Visual Studio Code](https://code.visualstudio.com/) as our official text editor at Ada.
+In the future all projects will be written in VS Code while you can use IRB to experiment with short snippets of code.

+**NOTE** VS Code has a terminal screen.
+We ask you **not** to use it.
+Instead maintain a separate terminal window when you write code at Ada.
+It will help with your workflow.

 ## Installfest

 In the Ada Textbook curriculum we have an [installfest](https://github.com/Ada-Developers-Academy/textbook-curriculum/blob/master/00-programming-fundamentals/installfest.md) prepared which will walk you throug installing all the software required to start at Ada.